 Ebay set out a basic set of rules for sellers.
 If you comply with these you will achieve Top Rated Seller status.
 If you don’t comply they will penalise you and it will effect your seller status, product visibility and put your account at risk.

-As a Top Rated Seller you will be rewarded with exclusive benefits, such as higher ranking in search results and eligibility for discounts on final value fees.
+As a Top Rated Seller you will be rewarded with exclusive benefits, such as higher ranking in best match search results and eligibility for discounts on final value fees.
 However, if your seller level falls Below Standard, you will see a decrease in search results visibility across your listings.
 You may also be subject to selling and listing restrictions and will not be able to subscribe to a Featured or Anchor Shop. (ebay.co.uk)

 Ebay expect you to: